Atlas bear: Ecology

 The Atlas bear's ecology is presumed to be similar to that of the other brown bears.
 The Atlas bear was said to have been mostly herbivorous, feeding on roots, acorns and nuts.
 However, since most bears today are omnivores, the Atlas bear is believed to have been able to eat meat as well.
 It was believed that, if it did eat meat, it probably ate small mammals as well as carrion while scavenging.
 Sympatric predators included the Barbary leopard and Barbary lion.

 Extinction

 The Atlas bear became extinct shortly after modern firearms were developed.
-Over-hunting may have contributed to their decline.
+Overhunting may have contributed to their decline.
 The Atlas bear finally became extinct in the late 19th century; the last one recorded to be killed by hunters was in 1870 in the Tetouan Mountains in northern Morocco.
 Human activity can definitely be said to have played a large role in causing the extinction of the Atlas bear.

-The alleged 19th century accounts have been questioned by various zoologists such as Ángel Cabrera and Michel Thévenot, who emphasized the complete lack of physical evidence and bear tracks found.
+The alleged 19th century accounts have been questioned by zoologists such as Ángel Cabrera and Michel Thévenot, who point to the complete lack of physical evidence or bear tracks.
+The most recent confirmed fossil remains date to the 8th century, casting doubt on the commonly cited 1870 extinction date, a figure that appears mainly on modern websites and lacks a clear primary source.

+Supporting an earlier extinction date, only one sighting was ever reported, in 1841, and by 1899 it was already noted that nothing had been heard of the species since.
+Furthermore, the 1841 report was not made by a professional naturalist, and no physical samples were collected to corroborate it.
+No named individual on record claims to have observed a live Atlas bear during the 19th century.